PaddlePaddle/book/recognize_digits/README.en.md

                                  update_equation=optimizer)
 ```

 Then we specify the training data `paddle.dataset.movielens.train()` and testing data `paddle.dataset.movielens.test()`.
 These two functions are *reader creators*, once called, returns a *reader*.
-A reader is a Python function, which, once called, returns a Python yield generator, which yields instances of data.
+A reader is a Python function, which, once called, returns a Python generator, which yields instances of data.

 Here `shuffle` is a reader decorator, which takes a reader A as its parameter, and returns a new reader B, where B calls A to read in `buffer_size` data instances everytime into a buffer, then shuffles and yield instances in the buffer.
 If you want very shuffled data, try use a larger buffer size.